elizabethschawl/dot-to-dot-data-orgnization-transformation-starter/README.md

   range with advanced options 😉
 - TODO: actually do the sorting, or confirm it is complete

 Now the data is fully transformed and organized.
-A full shape will be revealed by plotting as a scatter plot, all the <x,y> points and the <reflected x,y> points in a Euclidean 2D space.
+OPTIONALLY, a full shape will be revealed by plotting as a scatter plot, all the <x,y> points and the <reflected x,y> points in a Euclidean 2D space.
 This may or may not be possible in Google Sheets.
 Decimals can be approximated if drawing by hand.